the-firm-biz/wiretap-base-batches/apps/quicknode-stream-webhook/README.md

 # QuickNode Stream Webhook

-A minimal webhook server for receiving and processing blockchain data from QuickNode Streams.
+A minimal webhook server for receiving and processing blockchain data from QuickNode Streams, built with Hono.

 ## Development